thoeltig/CodingChallenge.1BRC/README.md

 | 32768 + 10000  							  | 00:14:906 |       -9,20%      |
 | 65536 + 10000  							  | 00:14:901 |       -9,23%      |

+Test result:
-First of all I noticed that I screwed up the time measurements in the test before because the file delete was inside the time tracking code.
+- First of all I noticed that I screwed up the time measurements in the test before because the file delete was inside the time tracking code.
 This is not a big adjustment but it changed the measured time slightly and that is why the whole default buffer sizes needs to be tested again with the different line count.
-This took a while to write down but now it is clear that generating 4000 lines in parallel and writing them to file with a file buffer size of 32768 has the best performance (these values will differ depending on the hardware).
+- This took a while to write down but now it is clear that generating 4000 lines in parallel and writing them to file with a file buffer size of 32768 has the best performance (these values will differ depending on the hardware).
-The problem with this result is that it is only an approximation to the correct combination because the lines have a random sizes from 3 to 106 bytes which will result in 12000 to 424000 bytes writen to the file with a buffer of 32768.
-This is not optimal but the best I can do with the provided data limitations.
+- The problem with this result is that it is only an approximation to the correct combination because the lines have a random sizes from 3 to 106 bytes which will result in 12000 to 424000 bytes written to the file with a buffer of 32768.
+This is not really optimal but the best result which can be archieved with this version.

+**It took 23:13:214 to generate the final measurements file with 1B rows.**